mohanson/daze/README.md

 # Use custom rules

-daze use a RULE file to custom your own rules(optional).
+Daze use a RULE file to custom your own rules(optional).
 RULE has the highest priority in filters, so that you should carefully maintain it.
 This is a RULE document located at "./rule.ls", use `daze client -r ./rule.ls` to apply it.

 ```
 L a.com